benhsz/parless/README.md

 That means the programmer will type just as many opening and closing parentheses as before.
 It should therefore be __compatible with all existing Lisp code__.

-As for what it does, it makes code look nicer by having the editor variously visualize `()` as whitespace, `▹` or `▪`.
+As for what it does, it makes code look nicer by having the editor variously visualize `()` as whitespace, a padding character, or unclosed expression symbol.
 Which shape goes where depends on the code structure and formatting.

 For instance, this code: